 Important: as soon as you expose a data type, external services and developers will be able to access your data, even without visiting your application.
 You should set up your privacy rules carefully to ensure that only authorized developers (that get an API key from you, for instance), will have access to the right data.
 See the Authentication section for more information about API Key, authentication and rights.

-You can access the API part of your app at the bottom of the application menu.
-This will take you a special 'page'.
+You can access the API part of your app at the bottom of the application menu - "Backend Workflows".
+This will take you a special 'page' with a few different kinds of workflows that do not belong to any particular page.
 The Design Tab will not be accessible, and the entire work will be done in the Workflow Tab.

 You can read the detailed reference here.
 The following sections cover the main, key points when adding endpoints to your app.